 Independent actively manages interest rate sensitivity through its Asset/Liability Management Committee.
 The primary objectives of asset/liability management are to ensure that Independent can meet the investment return expectations of its shareholders in the event that interest rates change and to provide adequate liquidity to meet the needs of customers.
-Effective interest
+Effective interest rate risk management seeks to ensure that both interest sensitive assets and liabilities respond to changes in market rates in a manner that provides for a minimal fluctuation of net interest income, which is the primary source of operating revenue.

 Independent's Asset/Liability Management Committee uses a gap analysis to determine the overall sensitivity of the balance sheet to changes in market interest rates.
 A negative gap (more liabilities than assets repricing within one year) indicates that the bank's net interest income will fall in a rising rate environment.
-A positive gap (more assets repricing than liabilities within one year) indicates the bank's net interest income will decline in a falling rate environment
+A positive gap (more assets repricing than liabilities within one year) indicates the bank's net interest income will decline in a falling rate environment.